stomp/stomp-spec/src/stomp-specification-1.2.md

     Body^@

-The frame starts with a command string terminated by a newline.
+The frame starts with a command string terminated by an end-of-line (EOL), which consists of an OPTIONAL carriage return (octet 13) followed by a REQUIRED line feed (octet 10).
 Following the command are zero or more header entries in `<key>:<value>` format.
-Each header entry is terminated by a newline.
+Each header entry is terminated by an EOL.
 A blank line indicates the end of the headers and the beginning of the body.
-The body is then followed by the NULL octet (0x00).
+The body is then followed by the NULL octet.
 The examples in this document will use `^@`, control-@ in ASCII, to represent the NULL octet.
-The NULL octet can be optionally followed by multiple newlines.
+The NULL octet can be optionally followed by multiple EOLs.
 For more details, on how to parse STOMP frames, see the [Augmented BNF](#Augmented_BNF) section of this document.

 All commands and header names referenced in this document are case sensitive.

 ### Value Encoding

 The commands and headers are encoded in UTF-8.
-All frames except the `CONNECT` and `CONNECTED` frames will also escape any colon or newline octets found in the resulting UTF-8 encoded headers.
+All frames except the `CONNECT` and `CONNECTED` frames will also escape any carriage return, line feed or colon found in the resulting UTF-8 encoded headers.

 Escaping is needed to allow header keys and values to contain those frame header delimiting octets as values.
-The `CONNECT` and `CONNECTED` frames do not escape the colon or newline octets in order to remain backward compatible with STOMP 1.0.
+The `CONNECT` and `CONNECTED` frames do not escape the carriage return, line feed or colon octets in order to remain backward compatible with STOMP 1.0.

-C style string literal escapes are used to encode any colons and newlines that are found within the UTF-8 encoded headers.
+C style string literal escapes are used to encode any carriage return, line feed or colon that are found within the UTF-8 encoded headers.
 When decoding frame headers, the following transformations MUST be applied:

 * `\r` (octet 92 and 114) translates to carriage return (octet 13)
-* `\n` (octet 92 and 110) translates to newline (octet 10)
+* `\n` (octet 92 and 110) translates to line feed (octet 10)
 * `\c` (octet 92 and 99) translates to `:` (octet 58)
 * `\\` (octet 92 and 92) translates to `\` (octet 92)